thondascully/optimal-keyboard-layout/README.md

-# optimal keyboard layout: how to maximize typing speed by minimizing keystroke count
+# optimal keyboard layout: how to maximize typing speed by maximizing finger diversity

-> this program accounts for the user's natural finger positioning, the keys that each finger is in charge of, and the keys that the user feels most comfortable pressing. to skip vocabulary and jump to how this program works, [click here](#how-to-maximize-typing-speed-by-minimizing-keystroke-count-using-the-aforementioned-typing-patterns)
+> this program accounts for the user's natural finger positioning, the keys that each finger is in charge of, and the keys that the user feels most comfortable pressing. [click here](#how-to-maximize-typing-speed-by-maximizing-finger-diversity-using-the-aforementioned-typing-patterns) to jump to the '_how this works_' section.

 ### what is '_natural finger positioning_'?
 your fingers' natural positioning on the keyboard are the 10 keys that each of your fingers (assuming 10) lays on while inactive (not typing).